Punjab Ratan

-The Punjab Ratan Award, is a type of award given by the Government of Punjab for exceptional excellence and achievement in the service of Punjab or at an international level.
+The Punjab Ratan Award (also spelled Punjab Rattan Award) is an award given by the Government of Punjab for exceptional excellence and achievement in the service of Punjab or at an international level.
 The award is given to deserving awardees in the field of art, literature, culture, science, technology, and politics.
-The award consists of the Punjab Rattan Award itself, Punjabi silver plaque and a Punjab Rattan Award citation.
+The award consists of the Punjab Rattan Award itself, a Punjabi silver plaque and a Punjab Rattan Award citation.
 In Punjab, the prestigious award is considered to be as prized and valued as the much sought-after Maharaja Ranjit Singh Award.